cbeust/kobalt-examples/README.md

 A project that mixes Java and Kotlin sources.

-# `variants`
+# `flavors`

-This module demonstrates the use of variants with Kobalt, which let you produce different artifacts with similar sources based on which task you run:
+This project demonstrates the use of flavors with Kobalt, which let you produce different artifacts with similar sources based on which task you run:

 ```
-$ ./kobaltw runFreeDebug
+$ ./kobaltw flavors:runFreeDebug
 ...
 ========== flavors:runFreeDebug
 Instanting a product: Free product

-$ ./kobaltw runProDebug
+$ ./kobaltw flavors:runProDebug
 ...
 ========== flavors:runProDebug
 Instanting a product: Pro product